yesid-anaya-dev/ng-components-n-templates/README.md

 # CmpDeepDive

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0-next.2.
+Is the result of the angular course: https://www.udemy.com/course/the-complete-guide-to-angular-2 section #6

 ## Development server